CoffMakesThings/BattlePokerAnalyzer/README.md

 ## Current limitations

+This is a work in progress so it's not very useful yet

 * Only looks at 1 on 1 battles
 * Doesn't account for card unit amounts
 * Don't have enough replays